 £175.00 single supplement

-Accommodation in Bed and Breakfasts and country inns, all rooms with private bathrooms.
+Accommodation in Bed and Breakfasts, small hotels and country inns, all rooms with private bathrooms.

 WHAT TO TAKE

 Sturdy walking boots and walking socks (with a change of socks in rucksack), rucksack/day pack, 1 x water bottle with 1 litre capacity, insect repellent, sun glasses, sun hat, sun block/cream, compass, torch, first-aid kit

 April to October.
 Accommodation will be difficult to obtain on UK national holidays unless booked well in advance (and may require an alteration to the programme).